-5. Listed buildings J. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes If you have answered yes, please describe below the changes which you have made: Extra bathroom 2018 Extension approx 1975 (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
 Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
 Yes (ii) Did this work involve any changes to the window or door openings?
-Yes (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate New kitchen door, kitchen window and bathroom window 2018 Some windows have been replaced over the past 64 years when required, existing g openings 7.
+No (iii) Please describe the changes made to the windows doors, or patio doors approximate dates when the work was completed): (with Please give any guarantees which you received for this work to your solicito agent. r or estate Out of guarantee 7.
 Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-No

-If you have answered yes or partial - what kind of central heating is there?
+Yes If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+1

-If you have answered yes, ple If you have answered yes, please answer the three questions below: i) When was your central hea installed? ting system or partial ce ntral heating system (ii) Do you have a maintenand ce contract for the centra al heating system?
-If you have answered yes, ple you have a maintenance con ompany with which (iii) When was your maintena (Please provide the month ar wed?
+Oil If you have answered yes, ple ease answer the three questic ons below: i) When was your central hea installed? ting system or partial central heating system When built.
+New boiler approx' 10 years ago (ii) Do you have a maintenand ce contract for the central hea ating system?
+No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintena (Please provide the month ar nce agreement last renewed? nd year).
 8. Energy Performance Certification ate Does your property have an than 10 years old?
-Energy Performance Cer tificate which is less No 9.
-Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
-No If you have answered yes, is insurance claim? the damage the subject of any outstanding b.
-Are you aware of the existence of asbestos in your property?
-No If you have answered yes, please give details: No 10.
+Energy Performance Certifica te which is less No 9.
+Issues that may have affected d your property a.
+Has there been any storm, flo property while you have own ood, fire or other structural da mage to the No If you have answered yes, is insurance claim? the damage the subject of an y outstanding b.
+Are you aware of the existen ce of asbestos in your proper ty?
+No If you have answered yes, plo ease give details: 10.
 Services a.
-Please tick which services ar supplier: e connected to your pro perty and give details o of the Services Connected Supplier Gas or liquid petroleum gas No Water mains or private water supply Yes Scottish Water Electricity Yes Octopus
+Please tick which services ar supplier: e connected to your property and give details o of the Services Connected Supplier Gas or liquid petroleum gas No Water mains or private water supply Yes Scottish Water Electricity Yes SO energy Mains drainage Yes Local Authority Telephone Yes Vodafone